 Three months later, Sam received Ray Murray's letter of resignation.
-"After a great deal of thought and with considerable regret," he was withdrawing as director of the Regenstrief worked for over the past several years can be accomplished."
+"After a great deal of thought and with considerable regret," he was withdrawing as director of the Regenstrief Institute and chair of the DCHS "as recent events make it very unlikely that the goals we have worked for over the past several years can be accomplished."
 The following fall Ray Murray took a position as chair of medicine at Michigan State.
 He had been a strong leader, a gentleman who commanded respect and was able to pull the team together.
 He was, and would remain for years afterward, the Regenstrief Institute's only full-time director.